zephray/VerilogBoy/README.md

 # Why I am building this

-For fun, also trying to learn Verilog with this project.
+For fun, also trying to learn Verilog.

 # How to use